The Red Wine Lover’s Guide to Russian River Valley Pinot Noir

 Likewise, the Haas Vineyard Pinot Noir has earned multiple Double Gold titles at the San Francisco Chronicle Wine Competition, as has our Clone 828, each of these sourced from a different AVA.
 The grapes in these award-winning Pinot Noirs were picked before sunrise and hand-sorted and de-stemmed to ensure the absolute best quality.

-Our Russian River Valley Pinot Noirs are silky and rich on the tongue with a long finish of black pepper, clove, and other spices.
+Our Russian River Valley and Sonoma Coast Pinot Noir is silky and rich on the tongue with a long finish of black pepper, clove, and other spices.
 They are highly aromatic with a bouquet of red cherry, currant, and rose petals.
 In appearance, they embody a garnet-like quality in their brilliance, transparency, and color.

 The truly sophisticated Pinot Noir wines from Halleck Vineyard are crowd-pleasers – equally as great for a weekday family dinner or casual brunch with friends as a romantic date or polished dinner affair.